ryanallen/words-of-my-perfect-teacher/README.md

 *dge lugs pa*, one of the schools of the [New Tradition](#new-tradition), founded by Je Tsongkhapa (1357-1419) and at first called the Gandenpa after his seat, the monastery of Ganden.

 ## Generation phase
-*bskyed rim*, Skt. *utpattikrama* "meditation yoga through which one purifies oneself of one's habitual clingings to the four kinds of birth and in which one meditates on forms, sounds and thoughts as having the nature of deities, mantras and [wisdom](#wisdom)" DICT.
+*bskyed rim*, Skt. *utpattikramā* "meditation yoga through which one purifies oneself of one's habitual clingings to the four kinds of birth and in which one meditates on forms, sounds and thoughts as having the nature of deities, mantras and [wisdom](#wisdom)" DICT.

 ## Generosity
-*sbyin pa*, Skt. *dana*, lit. giving.
+*sbyin pa*, Skt. *dāna*, lit. giving.

 ## Geshe
 *dge bshes*, spiritual friend.
 The usual term for a [Kadampa](#kadampa) teacher.
 Later it came to be used for a doctor in philosophy in the [Gelugpa](#gelugpa) school.